-Section 7: Absences - Each Board member absence shall be recorded in the Council's meeting minutes, and if a Board member has three (3) consecutive unexcused absences from any Board meeting, this is considered a vacancy from the Board.
+Section 7: Absences - Absences - Each Board member absence shall be recorded in the Council's meeting minutes, and if a Board member has three (3) consecutive unexcused absences from any Board meeting, this is considered a vacancy from the Board.
 An unexcused absence is one which has not been communicated to (1) the Board Secretary or (2) any Board Officer.
+Additionally, if a Board member has five (5) absences of any kind from any Board meeting within a 12 month period, this is considered a vacancy from the Board.
 The Council's Presiding Officer or Secretary shall notify the Board Member in writing and provide notice to the Board Member that their seat has been declared vacant.
 At the next meeting, following the Board member's third unexcused absence, the Board will declare that a vacancy exists.
 Vacancies will be filled by a majority vote of the remaining Board for the duration of the current term only.
 Any meeting of the Board, scheduled and noticed as per the Brown Act, shall constitute a meeting for the purpose of determining Board member attendance.